zablose/dotenv/readme.md

 # DotEnv

-Read '.env' file to a static array.
+Read '.env' file or files to a static array.

 ## Installation